Careers in social care

 - living in Northern Ireland

-If eligible for this scheme, you may benefit from an incentive grant of £4,000 for each year of study and £500 toward expenses related to work-based learning.
+If eligible for this scheme, you'll receive an incentive payment of £4,000 for each year of study and £500 a year toward expenses related to work-based practice learning.

 Social care worker